AI Workshop: learn to build apps with AI →

 At this point the ICE exchange steps and session description are complete, negotiation is done and WebRTC can connect the two remote peers, using the connection mechanism that was automatically agreed upon.

-We now have 2 computers directly communicating to each other exchanging their webcam streams!
+We now have 2 computers communicating directly with each other, exchanging their webcam streams!

 Closing the connection